-- 2.45 soil gas inlets, n- Air transfer openings to the face of adjoining granular aggregate or soil sometimes referred to as suction points for ASD systems. - 2.46 soil gas retarder, n- Pliable sheeting, such as plastic, that is intended to establish a barrier between soil gas and enclosed spaces within a building. - 2.47 soil gas vent system, n- Individual and complete configuration for controlled soil gas venting that includes exhaust vent piping extended from gas permeable materials within a soil gas collection plenum(s) to the system exhaust at the roof. - 2.48 subbase, n- A layer of aggregate on top of the subgrade. - 2.49 subgrade, n- In situ soil with or without imported materials used to build a base. - 2.50 sub-membrane depressurization, n- A radon mitigation technique designed to maintain lower air pressure in the space under a soil gas retarder membrane than above it by use of an ASD fan drawing air from beneath the membrane. - 2.51 sub-slab depressurization, n- A soil gas mitigation technique designed to maintain lower air pressure under a floor slab than above it by use of an ASD fan installed in the soil gas system piping that draws air from below the floor slab. - 2.52 termination bar, n- A mechanical fastening component for securing the edges of soil gas retarder membranes. commonly made of rigid stainless steel, aluminum, or plastic.
+- 2.39 readily accessible, adj- See access ready - 2.40 secondary trunks, n-Air duct piping that route only a portion of the system air volume capacity from more than one soil gas inlet. - 2.41 soil gas, n- Air within soil that can contain radon or other hazardous gasses or vapors. - 2.42 soil gas collection plenum, n- A three-dimensional enclosure, in whatever shape it may be, constructed for collecting radon and other soil gases from under slabs, soil gas retarders and from behind walls that surround a void or gaspermeable layer.
+This description of the cavity under a commonly configured foundation observes that there are at least six sides to this enclosed airspace and that none are perfectly sealed, especially at the side facing soil. - 2.43 soil gas collection well, n- A pit designed as a soil gas inlet or to transition or join multiple trunks or branches of an soil gas inlet trunk. - 2.44 soil gas control, n- Planned control of soil gasses to reduce intrusion of radon concentrations or other pollutants into indoor air. - 2.45 soil gas inlets, n- Air transfer openings to the face of adjoining granular aggregate or soil sometimes referred to as suction points for ASD systems. - 2.46 soil gas retarder, n- Pliable sheeting, such as plastic, that is intended to establish a barrier between soil gas and enclosed spaces within a building.
+Commonly referred to as "vapor barrier." - 2.47 soil gas vent system, n- Individual and complete configuration for controlled soil gas venting that includes exhaust vent piping extended from gas permeable materials within a soil gas collection plenum(s) to the point of system exhaust at the roof. - 2.48 subbase, n A layer of aggregate on top of the subgrade. - 2.49 subgrade, n- In situ soil with or without imported materials used to build a base. - 2.50 sub-membrane depressurization, n- A radon mitigation technique designed to maintain lower air pressure in the space under a soil gas retarder membrane than above it by use of an ASD fan drawing air from beneath the membrane. - 2.51 sub-slab depressurization, n- A soil gas mitigation technique designed to maintain lower air pressure under a floor slab than above it by use of an ASD fan installed in the soil gas system piping that draws air from below the floor slab. - 2.52 termination bar, n- A mechanical fastening component for securing the edges of soil gas retarder membranes. commonly made of rigid stainless steel, aluminum, or plastic.
 Other methods and products, where suitable for the environment, can be an equivalent method, including wood strips and flexible plastics adequately anchored. - 2.53 thermal envelope, n- The basement walls, exterior walls, floors, ceilings, roofs, and any other building element or assemblies that enclose conditioned space or provide a boundary between conditioned space and exempt or unconditioned space. - 2.54 townhouse, n- A single-family dwelling unit constructed in a group of three or more attached units where each unit extends from the foundation to the roof and has a yard or public way on at least two sides. - 2.55 trunks, n- Air duct piping.
 See Main Trunks and Secondary Trunks - 2.56 units, n- Dwellings or non-residential areas. - 2.57 zero net energy building, n- A building that is optimally efficient, and over the course of a year, generates energy onsite, using clean renewable resources, in a quantity equal to or greater than the total amount of energy consumed onsite.